Academic year 2023/24

 The data presented here includes the highest grade achieved if a student made more than one attempt at the assessment.

-The core component in which the highest percentage of students achieved grade E or above was Digital Business Services, Education and Early Years, and Finance (100%), whilst Building Services Engineering for Construction had the lowest proportion (92.5%).
+The core components in which the highest percentage of students achieved grade E or above were Digital Business Services, Education and Early Years, and Finance (all achieving 100%), whilst Building Services Engineering for Construction had the lowest proportion (92.5%).
 Please note, however, percentages are based on small numbers of students with results in both Digital Business Services and Finance pathways (35 and 37 respectively).

 Users should exercise caution when considering comparisons of these percentages as this programme is in the early stages of a roll out, in particular comparisons over time should take into account changes in the T Level pathways available.